Skip to content

 The Myth of the “Paperless” Office

-Despite the push for organizations to become “paperless,” a surprising number of employees still rely on the paper realm for their core business functions.
-44.23% of employees use paper in their position daily, with only two percent stating they never use paper.
+Despite the push for organizations to become “paperless,” a surprising number of employees still rely on paper for their core business functions.
+44.23% of employees use paper in their position daily, with only 2% stating they never use paper.

-In the legal, accounting, and HR environments, paper is a common denominator in administrative and record-keeping processes.
-Today’s financial firms have automated transaction processes, yet hard-copies are often trusted over digital files when significant investments and agreements are made.
+In legal, accounting, and HR environments, paper is a common denominator in administrative and record-keeping processes.
+While today’s financial firms have automated transaction processes, they often trust hard copies over digital files when making significant investments and agreements.
 Additionally, 90% of healthcare providers utilize paper and manual methods in their patient collections.

 Not only do physical files contain personally identifiable information (PII), but organizations are exposed to the risk of a breach if documents are not correctly stored or securely shredded.
-According to a recent report, paper and film-based records, rather than electronic records, comprised 65% of hospital data breaches.
+According to a recent report, paper and film-based records, rather than electronic records, are at the root of 65% of hospital data breaches.

 Privacy of Consumer Information